 Connecticut Marijuana Legalization

-Governor Lamont signed the bill, which allows those aged 21 or older to possess of 1.5 ounces of marijuana in public and 6 ounces at home from July 1st, with cannabis sales expected to begin in May of 2022.
+Governor Lamont signed the bill, which allows those aged 21 or older to possess of 1.5 ounces of marijuana in public and 6 ounces at home starting on July 1st, 2021.
+Cannabis non-medicinal / recreational sales are expected to begin in May of 2022 as a result of this legislation as well.

 Connecticut is now the 19th state, along with the District of Columbia, to legalize cannabis for non-medical use.